 To help you to organize and manage your development projects, you can optionally divide the clusters into Kubernetes namespaces.
 If you do not create additional namespaces, Tanzu Kubernetes Grid creates all Tanzu Kubernetes clusters in the default namespace.

-1. Log in to the VI workload domain vCenter Server at https://<vi_workload_vcenter_server_fqdn>/ui as [email protected].
+1. Log in to the VI workload domain vCenter Server at https://<vi_workload_vcenter_server_fqdn>/ui with a user assigned the Administrator role.

 2. From the vSphere Client menu, select Workload Management.